TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 Acronyms
 ~~~~~~~~

-Often, acronyms are written with capital letters only.
+Often acronyms are written with capital letters only.
 If terms are commonly spelled that
 way, this is how we spell them as well, for example HTML, CMS, PHP or LTS.